Jump to Section

 Assessment Methods

 Various methods of assessment are used in the school.
 These include tutorial assignments, worksheets, practical reports, laboratory techniques, oral presentations, project interviews and reports, quizzes/tests and semestral examinations.
 They may be used individually or in part with other methods for lecturers to gauge the students’ understanding of the subject more accurately.
-More importantly, they also provide feedback for students to analyze their own strengths and weaknesses and to monitor their progress in a particular subject.
+More importantly, they also provide feedback for students to analyse their own strengths and weaknesses and to monitor their progress in a particular subject.
 Other reasons for conducting assessments are to ascertain a student’s ability to progress from one part of the course to another (e.g. from one semester to the next), to grant honours/awards to outstanding students and to confirm students’ competency in a !eld of knowledge or practice.

 Absence from examination